-The trees that are most harmful to house foundations include oak, ash and poplar.
-These species have the fastest, strongest and most invasive root system of all trees grown in residential areas.
-Oak trees are the most harmful trees for the foundations of houses.
+The trees that are most likely to cause damage to house foundations are oak, ash and poplar.
+These species have the fastest, strongest and most invasive root systems of all trees grown in residential areas.
+Oak trees are particularly harmful for the foundations of houses.
 Tree roots can damage building foundations, as well as sidewalks and pavements.
 Other common trees that can damage building foundations include Norwegian maples, silver maples, walnut trees, poplars, sycamores and other deciduous trees.

 These species have a high potential to cause damage underground due to their long, lateral roots.
 Therefore, it is best to avoid planting maples, ash trees and poplars in close proximity to your house.
 Trees can affect the moisture content of the soil under and around foundations.
 A large shade tree can perspire up to 200 gallons of water per day.
 Trees “sweat” or release water into the air in the form of vapor.

 Water for perspiration must come from the soil through the roots.
 This is why trees are known to “draw water from under a base”, but only when water from the surrounding soil is inadequate or unavailable.
 Trees can exacerbate the problem of soil moisture loss, but they are usually not the primary cause.
 While trees block sunlight, offer a space to sit in the shade, or even mitigate some of the freezing winter wind, trees with shallow root systems are a hazard to foundations.
 When there is physical contact between a tree and a foundation, the damage, if any, can vary greatly depending on the tree species, site conditions, proximity to the base, the type of foundation, the part of the tree that contacts the base, and the size of the tree.
 While these are not all trees that will damage the foundation, they are the ones most likely to be responsible for any issues.
 Oaks aren't as common in landscapes as other trees, but despite this they tend to cause the most damage to homes.